close

 By naturalisation (Einbürgerung)

-You have lived in Germany, uninterrupted, for a minimum of eight years and you meet all the other requirements listed below.
+You have lived in Germany, uninterrupted, for at least five years and you meet all the other requirements listed below.

 By right of blood (Abstammungsprinzip)